 Folks like Anaxagoras, Aristarchus of Samos and Aristotle agreed that our sun and moon exist.
 So did Plato, although I get the impression that he was more into metaphysics.
-Anaxagoras and Anaxagoras thought other worlds might exist, and that the stars might be other suns.
+Democritus and Anaximander s thought other worlds might exist, and that the stars might be other suns.

 Aristotle’s cosmology was more along Plato’s line.
 He figured everything from our moon outward is aether, while we’re stuck with earth, water, air and fire.
 Aristotle’s physics and cosmology made sense, given what he knew.

 Aristotle had an enthusiastic fan base among European scholars, about a millennium back.
 I’ll get back to that.

 Quite a few folks came to terms with evidence that Aristotle didn’t know everything.
 Some got conniptions when Copernicus showed how Earth might go around our sun.

 Then 19th century science upset more applecarts.
 Sound and fury over reality checks was moving away from astronomy, and that’s another topic.

 Astronomers were eagerly using new and better telescopes.
 Many non-scientists were learning what they could about recent discoveries.
 That interest made reports of extraterrestrial life newsworthy.

 The Sun, a New York City newspaper, published a six-part series on Sir John Herschel’s “Great Astronomical Discoveries” in 1835.

 The famous astronomer’s observations of Lunar life became international news.